-Data of the currencies related to the BRI
+2.2 Data of the currencies related to the Belt and the Road

-Announced in 2013, the BRI has strengthened China's connectivity with 66 countries scattering along the ancient Silk Road.
-Meanwhile, the BRI is an open platform for all parties that are willing to contribute to global connectivity.
-So far, a total of 126 countries, including countries in America and Oceania, have signed cooperation documents with China on the BRI.
+Announced in 2013, the Belt and Road Initiative has strengthened China's connectivity with 66 countries scattering along the ancient Silk Road.
+Meanwhile, the Belt and Road initiative is an open platform for all parties that are willing to contribute to global connectivity.
+So far, a total of 126 countries, including countries in America and Oceania, have signed cooperation documents with China on the initiative.
 We refer these 126 countries as participating countries.
-By the end of 2018, China's direct investment in the countries involved in B&R surpassed 90 billion dollars, realising a turnover of 400 billion US dollars in foreign contracted projects in these countries.
-Besides, 11 Chinese-funded banks have set up 76 first-grade institutions in 28 countries involved in B&R, and 50 banks from 22 countries involved in B&R have opened seven corporate banks, 19 branches, and 34 representative offices in China.
-All these efforts have potentially contributed to the promotion of RMB as an international or regional currency.
-This is why we further construct the indices of RMB impact on the currencies of the countries and participating in the BRI.
+By the end of 2018, China's direct investment in the B&R countries surpassed 90 billion dollars, realizing a turnover of 400 billion dollars in foreign contracted projects in these countries.
+Besides, 11 Chinese-funded banks have set up 76 first-grade institutions in 28 B&R countries, and 50 banks from 22 B&R countries have opened 7 corporate banks, 19 branches, and 34 representative offices in China.
+All these efforts have potentially contributed to the promotion of the Renminbi (RMB) as an international or regional currency.
+This is why we further construct the indices of RMB Impact on the currencies of the countries along the Belt and the Road and participating in the B&R initiative.

-To construct exchange rate spillover network among the currencies of the countries along the Belt and Road, we dismiss the countries which had implemented a fixed exchange rate system since July 2005, according to the regime classification of Ilzetzki, Reinhart, and Rogoff (2017) and the IMF's annual report on the exchange rate arrangement and exchange restrictions7.
-We also dismiss the countries without legal tender at all, with a falling exchange rate, and/or with too much missing data in their exchange rates.
-Finally, we collect daily currencies exchange rates data for 26 countries from Datastream.
+To construct exchange rate spillover network among the currencies of the countries along the B&R, we dismiss the countries which had implemented a fixed exchange rate system since July 2005, according to regime classification of Ilzetzki, Reinhart & Rogoff (2017) together with IMF's annual report on exchange rate arrangement and exchange restrictions 6.
+We also dismiss the countries without legal tender at all, with